 “Light makes photography.
 Embrace light.
 Admire it.
 Love it.
 But above all, know light.
 Know it for all you are worth and you will know the key to photography”

-When I was first starting this blog I had a clear idea how I wanted the photography to look.
-I wanted the photos to show every model against a plain white background.
+When I was first starting this blog, I had a clear idea how I wanted the origami photography to look.
+I wanted the photos (on my blog and my origami Instagram account) to show every origami model against a plain white background.
 This would give the origami designs a chance to stand out on their own.
 By and large I think I’ve achieved this, and now one of the questions I get asked the most is how I photograph my models.
-The answer is that I made a light box.
+The answer is that I created my own origami photo studio (a.k.a a light box).

 What is a Photography Light Box?